John Chapter 21

 1. After these things, Jesus revealed Himself to the disciples again at the Sea of Tiberias, and He revealed Himself this way:

-2. Simon Peter, and Thomas (the man who is called Didymus), and Nathanael the man from Cana of Galilee, and the sons of Zebedee, and two others from His disciples were together.
+2. Simon Peter, and Thomas (the man called Didymus), and Nathanael the man from Cana of Galilee, and the sons of Zebedee, and two others from His disciples were together.

 4. And it having become morning already, Jesus stood at the shore, yet the disciples hadn’t known that it’s Jesus.